Make this free up-cycled workshop!

 This little wall feature made entirely from wood scraps, pallet wood, any reclaimed wood along with antique tools for hooks, it’s cool, collected and handy!

 I also created a rolling shelf under the main worktable.
-It allows me to push the table closer to my work station when needed, without carrying the load underneath.
-It’s very effective!
+It allows me to push the table closer to my work station when needed, without carrying the weight of the wood along with it.

 This post also includes tips on how to stack reclaimed wood to get the most room possible.